-As a runner, it is important that you understand what shin splints are and how they can be treated and prevented, because these types of injuries are a common among runners.
-This article is designed to give you a good overview about the topic of shin splints, so that you can take the steps that are necessary to prevent them.
+As a runner, it is important that you understand what shin splints are and how they can be treated and prevented because these types of injuries are common among runners.
+This article is designed to give you a good overview of the topic of shin splints so that you can take the steps that are necessary to prevent them.

 Table of Contents

 - 6 Shin Splints Equipment

 - 6.0.1 Resistance Band Set (lower leg exercises)

 - 6.0.3 Archxerciser Foot Strengthening Device (lower leg exercises)